bodywork-ml/bodywork-core/docs/index.md

 This is where Bodywork steps-in - to make sure that your code is delivered to the right place, at the right time, so that your models are trained, deployed and available to the rest of your team.
 Bodywork will:

 - automate the configuration of Kubernetes jobs and deployments to run complex machine learning workflows that result in machine learning service deployments.
-- continuously deliver machine learning code - for training models and defining model-scoring services - from your Git repository into running containers on Kubernetes.
+- continuously deliver machine learning code - for training models and defining model-scoring services - directly from your Git repository into running containers on Kubernetes.

 ## Prerequisites